QTDUadmin/QTDUsite/content/registration/index.md

 ---
 Registration is currently open, and will close on the 18th of October, or when we reach venue capacity.
 If you have been accepted for a talk, we encourage you to register as soon as possible to secure your place.

-This year we are offering some different options for fees, as well as a separate ticket for the conference dinner.
-The dinner will be held on Wednesday 13th November, at <a href="https://www.riverbarandkitchen.com.au/">River Bar & Kitchen</a>.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}
 .tg td{border-color:black;border-style:solid;border-width:1px;overflow:hidden;padding:10px 5px;word-break:normal;}